Research Day Poster Competition

 If you haven't created a poster yet, consider using our template (Powerpoint).

-Participants may begin setting up their displays on Research Day between 10 a.m. and noon.
-Posters must be ready for viewing by 1 p.m.
+Participants may begin setting up their displays on Research Day at 10 a.m.
+Posters must be ready for viewing by 2 p.m.

 Upon submitting an abstract, each participant will be assigned judges who will review and rate their submission prior to Research Day.
 The judging staff is comprised of senior Feinberg faculty.
 On the day of the event, judges will visit the posters of the top-rated abstracts to make their final rankings.
 Those selected as finalists will be notified prior to the event and expected to remain near their posters to answer questions from judges during the judging if possible.